The Front Entry

 To provide access to the roof, a stone stairway was carved into the fireplace exterior, staying within the footprint of the original structure, and not blocking any of the interior views.

-Our clients were drawn to the pastoral beauty of this horse country property, yet were literally on the fence as to renovate or restore, or knock down and re-build.
+Our clients were drawn to the pastoral beauty of this horse country property.
 After two years of trying to adapt to a newly purchased weekend retreat, our clients realized renovation inside and out was necessary.
-Working within the existing footprint, their Architect reorganized and updated the residence, while we gave new life to the outdoor spaces, interior/exterior connectivity and overall setting.
-Key elements were salvaged, and all were modernized to provide a home and property that now suits our clients’ family lifestyle.
+Working within the existing footprint, the Architect reorganized and updated the residence, while Louis Fusco Landscape Architects gave new life to the outdoor spaces, interior/exterior connectivity and overall setting.